 Surgery may be discouraged for obese men, or for overweight men who have not first attempted to correct the problem with exercise or weight loss.
 Also, individuals who drink alcohol beverages in excess or smoke marijuana are usually not considered good candidates for surgery.
 These drugs, along with anabolic steroids, may cause gynecomastia.
 Therefore, patients are first directed to stop the use of these drugs to see if the breast fullness will diminish before surgery is considered an option.

 When male breast-reduction surgery is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
 Nevertheless, as with any surgery, there are risks.
 These include infection, skin injury, excessive bleeding, adverse reaction to anesthesia, and excessive fluid loss or accumulation.
-The procedure may also result in noticeable scars, permanent pigment changes in the breast area, or slightly mismatched breasts or nipples.
+The procedure may also result in noticeable scars, pigment changes in the breast area, or slightly mismatched breasts or nipples.
 If asymmetry is significant, a second procedure may be performed to remove additional tissue.

 The temporary effects of breast reduction include loss of breast sensation or numbness, which may last up to a year.*

 The initial consultation with your surgeon is very important.
 Your surgeon will need a complete medical history, so check your own records ahead of time and be ready to provide this information.
 First, your surgeon will examine your breasts and check for causes of the gynecomastia, such as impaired liver function, use of estrogen-containing medications, or anabolic steroids.
 If a medical problem is the suspected cause, you'll be referred to an appropriate specialist